 Languages Brought by Immigration

 Immigration has introduced a vibrant mix of languages, reshaping the linguistic fabric of the country.
 These languages add depth to the existing diversity, creating a rich mosaic of communication styles.
-From Arabic to Chinese, immigrant communities bring their native tongues, enriching the cultural landscape15.
+From Arabic to Chinese, immigrant communities bring their native tongues, enriching the cultural landscape.

 Diverse Immigrant Language Communities